TPD – Total Permanent Disability Insurance

 1300 679 222

 Most TPD definitions are similar, but different and subtle changes can affect the insurer’s decision.
-However, the standard TPD definition commonly runs as follows:
+Be aware of common TPD claims traps that could affect your application.

 The TPD definition may include a “retraining clause”.
 If so, you must show that even if your disability is such that you have been able to undergo retraining, you still cannot return to work.